Paralegal Studies Bachelor's Degree Overview

 BS ’13, JD ’16

-Paralegal Studies Bachelor's Degree Curriculum
+Paralegal Studies Bachelor's Degree Plan of Study

 The UToledo paralegal studies program provides students with practical experience and a broad understanding of legal and ethical concepts.
 Students are introduced to legal technology, including trial presentation and litigation support programs.